 - As of March 31, 234,496 155mm projectiles have been processed in the main plant.

-- Baseline Reconfiguration of 4.2-inch boxed mortar rounds from boxed storage to pallets ready for processing continues.
-As of March 22, 28,989 4.2-inch mortar rounds have been reconfigured.
+- Baseline reconfiguration of 4.2-inch boxed mortar rounds from boxed storage to pallets ready for processing continued.
+As of March 31, 78,741 4.2-inch mortar rounds have been reconfigured.